Frequently Asked Questions

 What regulations govern residence hall life?

 The California Maritime Academy Student Handbook contains a complete list of all rules and regulations, which include compliance with local, state and federal laws.
+There is an additional supplement document of rules and regulations while living aboard the TSGB.

 Will I have a roommate?